EnsembleUI/ensemble_docs_archived/docs/introduction.md

 ### 7. Call getToDos after a new item is added

-Each action takes a `onResponse` property so you can chain actions together.
+Each `invokeAPI` action takes a `onResponse` property so you can chain actions together.
 Let's update the add button to call `getToDos` after adding a new item:

 ```yaml
       - Button: